nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/guides/git-troubleshooting.md

 git config --list --show-origin --show-scope
 ```

-:bulb: The output will be different depending on wether you are inside or outside an ARC (git repository).
+💡 The output will be different depending on wether you are inside or outside an ARC (git repository).

 In order to only show e.g. the global gitconfig use